daton89/express-redirect-service/README.md

 ﻿# express-redirect-service

+Http Proxy that replace the `301 $scheme://example.com$reqiest_uri`.

-After a couple of hourse spent to make a simple nginx image running on docker (that worked till few months ago) i decided to build a simple http proxy to redirect old links.
+After a couple of hours spent to make a simple nginx image running on docker (that worked till few months ago) i decided to build a simple http proxy to redirect old links.

 The service uses `express` and `express-http-proxy` and can be easly configured with these env variables: